matchavez/sphinx-markdown/sphinx_install.md

 #### Step 8 - Get Atom

 ```
-$ sudo add-apt-repository ppa:webupd8team/atom
+sudo add-apt-repository ppa:webupd8team/atom
-$ sudo apt update
+sudo apt update
-$ sudo apt install atom -y
+sudo apt install atom -y
 ```

-_Depending on the Atom install instructions, you may need to `[Enter]` through to complete the install._ It's also advantageous but optional to get the package called `markdown-preview-enhanced` to make markdown better in Atom.
+**Depending on the Atom install instructions, you may need to `[Enter]` through to complete the install.** It's also advantageous but optional to get the package called `markdown-preview-enhanced` to make markdown better in Atom.
 Go to Edit > Preferences > Install, search, and install.

 Once installed, for simplicity, ` File > Add Project Folder` and add the path you installed, e.g. Documents/sph for ease of finding all the files.